 Julia had four older brothers including Daniel and John who were following in their father’s footsteps and training to become doctors and Ivor who was in the Royal Navy and Walter, who was expected to go into business.
 Her sisters were Catherine, Mary and Nora.
 Catherine, or Katie as she was generally called, was the oldest of the girls and had married James Seymour Lambkin on 10 June 1873 at St. Mary’s in Cork City.

-On 2 November 1874, John Francis McEvers died at Rushbrooke in the County of Cork, leaving a sizeable inheritance to be divided amongst his children.
+On 2 November 1874, John Francis McEvers died at Rushbrooke in the County of Cork, leaving a sizable inheritance to be divided amongst his children.

 When Julia was old enough, she was sent to school in England to complete her education at a convent school in Abingdon in the Berkshires but at the age of sixteen, her education was judged to be complete and her brother Walter came to London to collect her, bringing Nora with him in July of 1876.